How To Play Safely With Your Dog

 Nip things in the bud.
 Know your own dog’s body language before playing becomes fighting: low-pitched growling and showing the teeth are precursors to an act of aggression.
-Supervise your dog closely during active play with other dogs, and particularly between a large and small dog.
+Supervise your dog closely during active play with other dogs, and particularly between a large and a small dog.
 When rough play gets out of hand between dogs, or between you and your dog, game over.
 This clearly tells the dog his behavior ended his playtime.

 And things should never escalate to the point of injury during play between a dog and his human or a child.

 - Play often, and everywhere: play at home, and when you take your dog on a walk.
 Play in the park.
 Play with other dogs.
 But never force your dog to play when he does not want to.